Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Summary of contributions

-We then prove a correspondence between (1) affects relations that are \emph{not clustered in the third argument} but embedded compatibly in an arbitrary space-time and (2) arbitrary affects relations but embedded compatibly in a \emph{conical space-time}.
-Specifically, we show that in both these cases, a clear ordering emerges between interventional arguments $X$ and $Z$ and the observational argument $Y$ of an irreducible affects relation $X\affects Y\given \doo(Z)$, with the former ordered before the latter relative to both the information-theoretic and spatio-temporal causal orders.
-This correspondence is illustrated and summarised in \cref{tab:summary}.
+\begin{enumerate} \itemsep{-1pt} \item[(1)] affects relations that are \emph{not clustered in the third argument} but embedded compatibly in an arbitrary space-time \item[(2)] arbitrary affects relations but embedded compatibly in a \emph{conical space-time}. \end{enumerate} In both these cases, a clear ordering emerges between interventional arguments $X$ and $Z$ and the observational argument $Y$ of an irreducible affects relation $X\affects Y\given \doo(Z)$, with the former ordered before the latter relative to both the information-theoretic and spatio-temporal causal orders as per \cref{eq: correspondence_main_uncond}.\footnote{Notice that the ordering in the second line of \cref{eq: correspondence_main_uncond} is consistent with the observation that when a space-time event $p$ is in the past light cone of another space-time event $q$, then the future light cone of $p$ contains that of $q$. } This correspondence is illustrated and summarized in \cref{tab:summary}.
+For many purposes, these conditions allow to reduce statements regarding causal inference and NSS for higher-order affects relations to equivalent statements in terms of the simpler zeroth-order relations.

+Moreover, these two alternative conditions provide a connection between properties of (a) causal models (the property of clustering in (1)), and (b) of the geometry of space-time (the property of conicality in (2)).
 As clustering implies fine-tuning, this suggests links between faithful causal models and conical space-times.
 This result also sheds light on the relation between fine-tuning in the causal model and a notion of fine-tuning in the space-time embedding suggested in \cite{VVC}, which plays an important role in the possibility of embeddable causal loops in 1+1-Minkowski space-time \cite{VVC_Letter}.
-It also highlights that in conical space-times, one can often reduce statements regarding NSS for higher-order affects relations to equivalent statements in terms of the much simpler zeroth-order relations.
-Further, another type of correspondence between affects relations without clustering in the first argument and conical space-times is discussed in \cref{sec:no-irreducible}.
+Another type of correspondence between affects relations without clustering in the first argument and conical space-times is discussed in \cref{sec:no-irreducible}.

-We conclude by discussing the implications of our results and future outlook in \cref{sec:conclusion}, which may be of interest on the one hand for disciplines beyond physics that apply causal inference and on the other for relativistic physics.
+We conclude by discussing the implications of our results and future outlook in \cref{sec:conclusion}, stressing the physical and information-theoretical relevance of our results.